CodingItWrong/codingitwrong.com/_posts/2017-12-26-eslint-setup-for-react-native.md

    "scripts": {
      "start": "node node_modules/react-native/local-cli/cli.js start",
      "test": "jest",
-+    "lint": "eslint **/*.js"
++    "lint": "eslint *.js **/*.js"
    },
 ```

-(You'll have to find a pattern to match all your JS files.
-This only matches ones in subdirectories, not the root.)

-For some reason after this I had to `yarn install` again.
-Maybe because `eslint --init` installs stuff with `npm` instead, so Yarn's lockfile was not updated to indicate it's accessible.
+After this I had to `yarn install` again.
+This is likely because `eslint --init` installs stuff with `npm` instead, so Yarn's lockfile was not updated to indicate it's accessible.

 I had to make the following manual additions to the generated `.eslintrc.js` file: